eliotcarlsen/pingPong/README.md

 input: 3
 output: 1, 2, 3

-output these numbers in a List
-.1
-.2
-.3

 if output is divisible by 3 replace output with "ping"
 input: 3
 output: 1, 2, "ping"